 Due to the inherent nature of big-body outdoor play, there may be times when a child may incur injury on the torso, shoulders, hips, or other regions typically covered by clothing.
 If a member of the teaching staff suspects an injury in an atypical location such as this, the teacher will call an administrator and the injury will be reviewed in the presence of both staff.
-This will also be noted on the daily take-home note, or, if medical attention is warranted, it will be noted on the "Illness and Injury report" as described below.
+This will also be noted on Brightwheel, or, if medical attention is warranted, it will be noted on the "Illness and Incident Report" as described below.
 This procedure will also be followed if a child complains of pain or irritation in an area typically covered by clothing.